PCGen/pcgen/installers/release-notes/README.md

-What's new for v5.17.8
+What's new for v5.17.9
 ======================

-PCGen v5.17.8 is an alpha release from our development branch to allow experimentation and testing of our latest work.
+PCGen v5.17.9 is an alpha release from our development branch to allow experimentation and testing of our latest work.
 Please give it a shot and let us know how it works for you.
 Some notable changes in this release are listed below.

-* Concentration check support
+* New Fantasy Grounds output sheet
+* PCGen now requires Java 1.6

 New Sources
 -----------
-The following new sources were added in 5.17.8
+The following new sources were added in 5.17.9

+* [Dreamscarred Press] Psionics Expanded - Find the Mark
+* [Dreamscarred Press] Psionics Expanded - Mind over Body
+* [Dreamscarred Press] Psionics Unleashed
+* [Paizo] Pathfinder Bestiary 2
-* [Paizo] Legacy of Fire Player's Guide (Pathfinder conversion)
+* [Paizo] Pathfinder Jade Regents' Players Guide

 We are also working away on the
 [next big version](http://wiki.pcgen.org/index.php?title=Release_6.0.x) although